eva-akselrad/ArchieAI/QUICK_START.md

 ```

 ## 📊 System Requirements
+### *aka "Things you probably should have checked BEFORE starting" And what I should have put at the top of this file*

 - **Minimum (qwen3:4b):** 8GB RAM, 15GB disk space
+-   - *Translation: It'll run, but your computer might cry a little*
 - **Recommended (qwen3:4b):** 16GB RAM, 20GB disk space
+-   - *Translation: Now we're talking!
+Your computer will only wheeze slightly*
 - **Advanced (qwen3:235b):** 32GB+ RAM, 150GB+ disk space
+-   - *Translation: You basically need a small data center.
+Hope you have deep pockets!*
 - **CPU:** Multi-core processor
+-   - *If you're still rocking a single core from 2005, I have some bad news for you...*

 ## 🎯 Quick Tips